 The second letter in our example is the capital letter “A”.

-For labels, the second letter is commonly "A", "C" or "Z".
+For indicators, the second letter is commonly "A", "C" or "Z".
 This is called the "frequency weighting" and indicates that some frequencies within the audio spectrum are, in some cases, given a weighting. i.e. the level of these frequencies is reduced or increased in the measurement.

 The reason for these reductions at lower and higher frequencies has to do with our hearing ability.
 Humans are better at hearing mid-range frequencies than high or low frequencies.
 The following three sound samples demonstrate this.
 Each of these samples is recorded with the same level.
 Yet when you play them, you may perceive that the low (125 Hz) and the high (10 kHz) are softer.
 Older people may not even be able to hear the 10 kHz signal; with age people lose their ability to hear high frequencies.